cpers/cpers/README.md

-I work with hydrological modelling at the Swedish Meteorological and Hydrological Institute
+I work with hydrological modelling at the Swedish Meteorological and Hydrological Institute.
+I'm responsible for the HYPE code (https://hypeweb.smhi.se/model-water/).

 <!---